ashishrao7/NFPP/README.md

 2. <a href="https://www.prophesee.ai/"> ATIS </a>

 ## Citation
+If you happen to use this repository in your work or research please cite it as follows:

 A. R. Mangalore, C. S. Seelamantula and C. S. Thakur, "Neuromorphic Fringe Projection Profilometry," in IEEE Signal Processing Letters, vol. 27, pp. 1510-1514, 2020, doi: 10.1109/LSP.2020.3016251.

 >

     @ARTICLE{mangalore2020nfpp,